Who We Are

 Associate, Lead for Curriculum and Assessment

-Scott Strother is the Lead for Curriculum and Assessment and leads two nationwide teams of faculty who continually improve the Pathways assessment systems and curricular resources.
+Scott Strother is the Lead for Curriculum and Assessment and leads two nationwide teams of faculty who build and continually improve all Pathways curricular resources and assessments.
+He also leads analytics and measurement work for the Pathways.
 Scott has taught statistics at the University of Louisville where he received his Ph.D. in Experimental Psychology.

 Assistant Professor of Mathematics, Cuyahoga Community College, Quantway